 Going on a strict diet one week, then binge-eating the next, can encourage disordered eating.
 Kids and adults should both eat healthy meals regularly and in moderation.
 Trying to “make up” for eating too much or too many fatty foods one week, by starving yourself the next, will teach kids this is how you’re "supposed" to eat.

 we often eat more than we need to, and focus on external cues to stop eating.
 If we commit to at least turning off our phones and other distractions, for at least one or two meals a day with our kids, it will make a world of difference.
 Never Drinking Water

 love water, but I know many folks who can’t stand it.
 Science tells us that water helps prevent headaches, keeps our digestive tract moving, gives us energy and, well, that’s just the tip of the benefits of drinking water.
 If we never drink water around our kids, they’ll think it’s perfectly fine to avoid water altogether, which may result in everything from constipation to fatigue to premature aging.
 Obsessing Over Your Weight (And Then Blaming It On Food)

 body-positive and fat-positive, and obsessing over how much we weigh, which is really just a number, completely contradicts those fundamental beliefs and principles.
 Worse still, it teaches them that weight is something worth constantly worrying about and fretting over.
 When you talk about how "terrible" food is, and how awful gaining weight is, they internalize these messages and can often develop eating disorders like anorexia and bulimia.
 Only Chowing Down On Non-Nourishing Snacks

 empty calories) in the house as snacks, without balancing it out with fresh fruits and veggies, bean dips and hummus and other more nutritionally-dense snacks, your kids won’t realize how they’re inadvertently damaging their health.
 Snacks, just like meals, need to be balanced and we can start teaching our kids this lesson by eating some apples and celery sticks right in front of them.
+Emotional Eating

 emotional eating isn’t the best habit to have and I want my son to realize that food isn’t going to make his problems go away.
 It might feel good in the moment, but so do a lot of things we shouldn’t indulge in.
+Constantly Counting Calories

 calorie-counting apps exist (and hell, I’ve used them) and are good for adults who have a better understanding of how to use them, without allowing the app to run their lives, kids might have trouble differentiating what's healthy from what isn't.
 Keep any calorie counting away from kids, who are still growing and need not worry about such things.
 Criticizing Other People’s Meals And Eating Habits

 “Worry about yourself” is a good rule of thumb when it comes to sitting down to a meal.
 Of course, as parents, it’s our responsibility to have a good and healthy dish placed in front of our kids,